Turner Enterprises, Inc. wishes everyone a safe and Happy New Year!

 By BJ Gallagher

-Our journey of life is about progress,
+Our journey of life is about progress, not perfection.

 It's not about doing one thing